tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/操作指南/触发器管理/API 网关触发器/Websocket/Websocket 原理介绍_intl.md

 - Cleanup function: This function is triggered when the client initiates a WebSocket disconnection request, notifying SCF to prepare to disconnect the secConnectionID.
 The secConnectionID is usually cleaned from the persistent store in this function.
 - Transfer function: This function is triggered when the client sends data through the WebSocket connection, notifying SCF of the secConnectionID of the connection and the data sent.
 Business data is usually processed in this function.
 For example, it determines whether to push data to other secConnectionIDs in the persistent storage.

->!
-When you need to actively push data to a secConnectionID or disconnect a secConnectionID, the reverse push address of API Gateway has to be used.
+>When you need to actively push data to a secConnectionID or disconnect a secConnectionID, the reverse push address of API Gateway has to be used.

 ## Data Structures